Follow our setup guide to sync files from Google Cloud Storage to your destination.

 Find the name of your bucket and make a note of it.
-You will need it to fill in your connector setup form.
+You will need it to configure Fivetran.

 Finish Fivetran configurationlink

-Enter the bucket name you found in Google Cloud Storage.
+Enter the Bucket name you found in Step 3.

-Folder Path This folder path is used to specify a portion of the bucket in which you’d like Fivetran to look for files.
+Folder Path (Optional) This folder path is used to specify a portion of the file system in which you’d like Fivetran to look for files.
 Any files under the specified folder and all of its nested subfolders will be examined for files we can upload.
-If no prefix is supplied, we’ll look through the entire bucket for files to sync.
+If no prefix is supplied, we’ll look through the entire file system for files to sync.

 logsyou had three folders: